 At some point you’re likely to get stuck or want some expert advice about something.

-That’s why we have a Cosmetic Scientist on hand to support students taking our Diploma courses.
+That’s why we have a Cosmetic Scientist and Formulation Tutors on hand to support students taking our Diploma courses.

 Cosmetic Scientists tend to be busy formulating for big companies, or charging large sums to provide finished formulations.
 Not many work in an educational role or are available to assist home formulators.

 That’s why we have one on hand to help when you get stuck, and provide advice to help you succeed.